rickstaa/ros-gazebo-gym/README.md

-# Ros\_gazebo\_gym
+# ROS-gazebo-gym

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/rickstaa/ros-gazebo-gym)](https://github.com/rickstaa/ros-gazebo-gym/releases)
 [![Python 3](https://img.shields.io/badge/Python-3.8%20%7C%203.7%20%7C%203.6-brightgreen)](https://www.python.org/)
 [![ROS version](https://img.shields.io/badge/ROS%20versions-Noetic-brightgreen)](https://wiki.ros.org)
 [![Contributions](https://img.shields.io/badge/contributions-welcome-brightgreen.svg)](contributing.md)

-The ROS Gazebo gym framework provides all the tools required to create open gym compatible ROS based [openai gym](https://gym.openai.com/) robot environments.
+The ROS Gazebo Gym framework provides all the tools required to create ROS based [gymnasium](https://gymnasium.farama.org/) robot environments.

 RL algorithms have achieved impressive results in games and simulated environments in the last few years.
 For example, the Deep-mind team was able to train an RL algorithm that outperforms humans on all of the [Atari games](https://arxiv.org/abs/2003.13350) and [another one that even beat professional dota 2 players](https://arxiv.org/abs/1912.06680).
 However, much work needs to be done to translate these results to real-world robots.
 Due to safety and time constraints, most RL algorithms can not be directly trained on real robots.
 As a result, people have to rely on simulations.
-[Openai gym](https://gym.openai.com/) provides a valuable toolkit for developing and comparing reinforcement learning algorithms.
+[Gymnasium](https://gymnasium.farama.org/) provides a valuable toolkit for developing and comparing reinforcement learning algorithms.
 This toolkit, however, is not directly compatible with the simulated environments often used in robotics research.

-The [ros-gazebo-gym](https://github.com/rickstaa/ros-gazebo-gym) framework provides a way to translate ROS Gazebo simulations into Openai gym environments easily.
+The [ros-gazebo-gym](https://github.com/rickstaa/ros-gazebo-gym) framework provides a way to translate ROS Gazebo simulations into gymnasium environments easily.
 While doing this, the focus lies on delivering real-world ready solutions, meaning algorithms trained in simulation can readily be applied to the Real robot.
 We hope to create a common ground for people who use RL with real robots and accelerate the research in this area.

 ## Clone instructions